ISOSCAPESCaatinga ecohydrology and biogeochemistry

 Woody plant encroachment

 A new collaborative project has begun that seeks to improve our understanding of the biogeochemical changes that accompany woody plant encroachment.
 The project builds on significant previous efforts to understand the drivers and consequences of this global phenomenon at La Copita Ranch, a well-studied research site near Alice, Texas.
-The research group includes Jason West, Tom Boutton (Texas A&M), Fiona Soper (PhD student, Cornell), Jed Sparks (Cornell), and Roland Bol (Rothamsted).
+The research group includes Jason West, Tom Boutton (Texas A&M), Fiona Soper (PhD student, Cornell), and Jed Sparks (Cornell).
 Woody plant encroachment alters numerous aspects of ecosystem structure and function, including the nitrogen cycle.
 The effort here is targeted at better understanding the temporal and spatial dynamics of two key drivers of nitrogen cycle change: nitrogen inputs through symbiotic N fixation and outputs as gaseous nitrogen losses.

 Global environmental change